Other / mixed grade configuration · Duluth, GA

 How many students attend Georgia Connections Academy?

 Georgia Connections Academy has 7,148 students enrolled.
-It is a other school in Duluth, GA.
+It is a public school in Duluth, GA.

 What is the student-teacher ratio at Georgia Connections Academy?